 It looks like a lobster but is not.
 Lobsters have claws and Glypheoidea or Jurassic shrimps don't have.
 They have believed the probable ancestors of crustaceans.
 They evolve into lobsters, crabs, hermit crabs, and other marine arthropods.
-They appeared in the Triassic Period and which was thought to be extinct 50 million years ago but were rediscovered in 1908 off the coast of Manila Bay.
+They appeared in the Triassic Period and which was thought to be extinct 50 million years ago but were rediscovered in 1908 off the coast of Manila Bay, in the Philippines.
 It was like seeing a fossil come back to life.

 6. Vampire Squid

 Though it resembles both, this swimmer is neither a squid nor an octopus but classified in another group.
 It does not suck or drink blood and is harmless, instead, it gets its common name from its appearance and webbing that connects its arms resembling a cape.
 Sometimes, this creature is called the umbrella squid.
 They live in deep water at depths of 3000m where the oxygen level is very low and cannot reach by light.